You are probably aware that the best way to safeguard your tourer is with caravan insurance – but what exactly does touring caravan insurance cover?

-The vehicle you are driving of course has a legal requirement for a minimum of third party insurance – and that cover typically extends to the caravan you are towing too.
-(Not that we say “typically” – it is imperative that you check with your motor insurance provider as to what cover your caravan has, if any, under your car insurance policy).
+The vehicle you are driving, of course, is subject to the legal requirement for a minimum of third-party insurance – and that cover typically extends to the caravan you are towing too.
+(Note that we say “typically” – it is imperative that you check with your motor insurance provider as to what cover your caravan has, if any, under your car insurance policy).

-But even if your motor insurance is upgraded to fully comprehensive cover, you are likely to find that it provides protection against third party risks only for your caravan – leaving the trailer completely vulnerable to fire, theft or accidental damage.
+But even if you have top of the range, fully comprehensive motor insurance, you are likely to find that it provides protection against third-party risks only for your caravan – leaving the trailer completely vulnerable to fire, theft, or accidental damage.

-That is why separate, specialist touring caravan insurance is necessary.
+That is why separate, specialist touring caravan insurance is such a prudent safeguard.

 What touring caravan insurance covers

-In reality, getting a quote for and buying caravan insurance can be easy.
-Plus, the basic principles of tourer caravan insurance are very straightforward:
+Getting a quote for and buying caravan insurance can be easy.
+Furthermore, the basic principles of tourer caravan insurance are typically very straightforward:

-- cover is typically provided for damage to (or theft of) the caravan – touring caravan insurance ensures that your caravan is protected – whether it is parked on your driveway at home, stored elsewhere, being towed or pitched anywhere along the route of your current holiday.
+- cover is typically provided against fire, theft, and accidental damage to your caravan whether it is parked on your driveway at home, stored elsewhere, being towed, or pitched anywhere along the route of any holiday or outing;

-- financial protection is also extended to the contents of your caravan (some policies may have certain exclusions, such as high-value jewellery or PCs etc);
+- financial protection may also be extended to the contents of your caravan (some policies may impose exclusions for items such as high-value jewellery, electrical gadgets and equipment, or the like);

-- this extends to those times when your caravan is still hitched to the towing vehicle and when it is unhitched – but your insurer is likely to insist that you use a hitch-lock if the caravan is unattended and still connected to the towing vehicle and wheel-clamps when it is unhitched;
+- cover extends to those times when your caravan is still hitched to the towing vehicle and when it is unhitched – but your insurer is likely to insist that you use a hitch-lock if the caravan and wheel clamps when it is unattended and still connected to the towing vehicle and wheel-clamps alone when it is unhitched;

-- your tourer insurance cover takes into account the make, model, age and value of the caravan – and some policies may offer replacement as new settlements in the event of a total loss of a ‘van that is less than two years old.
-At Cover4Caravans, we provide new for old cover for both statics and tourers up to 5 years old, regardless of the number of owners;
+- your tourer insurance cover reflects the make, model, age, and value of the caravan and some policies may offer replacement as new settlements in the event of a total loss of a ‘van that is less than two years old – at Cover4Caravans, we provide new for old cover for both statics and tourers up to 5 years old, regardless of the number of owners;

-- some policies may also provide third-party liability cover – that exists in case you are sued by someone, who believes they have suffered personal injury (or property damage), as a result of your caravan.
+- some policies may also provide third-party liability cover – that exists in case you are sued by someone, who believes they have suffered a personal injury (or property damage) through some kind of contact with your caravan.

 But remember that cover varies from one insurer to another

 Along with common elements of cover, things may vary depending upon the offer that the touring insurance provider is making.
-It’s therefore important to take the time to read carefully your initial quotation and the policy documentation before you make a purchasing decision.
+It’s therefore important to take the time to read carefully your initial quotation and the policy documentation before you decide to buy the cover.

-That is to ensure that you understand the caravan cover being offered, plus any conditions, exclusions and obligations so as to be clear it is a good match for your situation.
+That is to ensure that you understand the caravan cover being offered, plus any conditions, exclusions, and obligations so as to be clear it is a good match for your needs and circumstances.

-It’s also typically advisable to compare cover caravan insurance policies as some may simply offer protection that is more commensurate with your use of your caravan.
+It’s also typically advisable to compare the cover provided by different touring caravan insurance policies because some may offer protection that is more suitable for your particular caravan and how you use it.

 Reassurance from your specialist broker

-The costs of getting inappropriate or inadequate cover may be steep indeed.
+If you end up with inappropriate or inadequate cover the resulting costs may prove to be steep indeed.
 So, you might be reassured by the expertise and experience offered by an independent broker such as ourselves here at Cover4Caravans.

-Citizens’ Advice recommends the use of a broker if you are looking for advice about insurance or want a specialist policy – such as tourer insurance.
+Citizens’ Advice recommends the use of a broker if you are looking for advice about insurance or want a specialist policy – such as touring caravan insurance.

 As independent brokers, we put your interests first and foremost by offering a choice of tourer insurance.
-To make sure that your tourer insurance provides appropriate safeguards against those risks which it needs to cover, it must be tailored to meet your particular needs, requirements and circumstances.
+To make sure that your insurance provides appropriate safeguards against those risks that it needs to cover, it must be tailored to meet your particular needs, requirements, and circumstances.

-You can get a quote from a number of specialist tourer insurance providers all from one place with us, as well as buy caravan insurance online or over the telephone.
-Or, if you prefer or need any further help or advice, please don’t hesitate to give us a call on 0800 9707 172.
+Working entirely on your behalf, we can get you quotes from any number of specialist tourer insurance providers so that you have them all in one place, where you can also buy your caravan insurance online or over the telephone.
+If you prefer or need any further help or advice, please don’t hesitate to give us a call on 01702 606301.